 The BEARS hold two types of radio direction-finding events.
-1) A long distance that is always held on a Sunday and always starts from the Wapping School in South Windsor, with a transmitter hidden somewhere within a 20-mile radius.
+1) A long distance that is always held on a Sunday (exept New Year's Day) and always starts from the Wapping School in South Windsor, with a transmitter hidden somewhere within a 20-mile radius.
 For current hunt details, join the Yahoo group at CTFoxhunter@yahoogroups.com

 2) Local hunts at various times during the year, either on the grounds of a social event or from a low-power fox-box hidden in the woods somewhere within the repeater's coverage area.

 The 2018 New Year's Day Fox Hunt was a huge success!
 Despite sub-zero wind chills, 10 cars showed up at the Wapping School in South Windsor, some filled to overflowing with new hams eager to ride along and see how it's done.
 About half found the fox within the two-hour limit, while of the rest, most were pretty close by when time was called.
 The wiley fox was "hidden" at Churchill Park in Newington (although its pretty hard to hide the CCSAR van, being used as a base for the event.)